 - 4.1.
+This is a relatively new area of fraud, its profile has been raised by the Audit Commission's National Fraud Initiative (NFI) data match of Blue Badges issued to the DWP deceased list.
+Some publicity around this type of fraud has generated a number of additional referrals from the public, who appear to be concerned by abuse of the scheme. - 4.2.
 This abuse takes a number of forms.
 The lowest level is misuse of a badge by a family member when the badge holder is not present.
 This abuse is dealt with by the parking enforcement team and is not covered in this report.
 More serious offences such as persistent misuse, false applications for a badge, forged or counterfeit badges or misuse by a council officer are dealt with by Audit and Investigations.
-Given the materiality of this type of fraud, only limited resources can be applied. - 4.2.
-There have been 28 new reactive referrals in 2012/13 within the more serious categories, such as persistent misuse, false applications for a badge, forged or counterfeit badges or misuse by a council officer.
-Misuse has been identified in 12 of 25 cases investigated.
+However, the team has extremely limited resources to deal with this type of fraud and in 2010/11 moved to a more proactive method of detection.
+This involves exercises in various parts of the borough working in conjunction with the Police, Parking Enforcement and Adult Social Care.
+Three exercises have been undertaken in 2011/12 resulting in 40 badges being seized and a number of warnings issued. - 4.3.
+There have been 27 new reactive referrals in 2011/12 within the more serious categories, such as persistent misuse, false applications for a badge, forged or counterfeit badges or misuse by a council officer.
+Misuse has been identified in 23 of 26 cases investigated.
 Most were dealt with by way of a warning letter from Older Peoples Services who issue the badges.
-There were two prosecutions and two cases where staff were involved.
-Both resigned prior to disciplinary proceedings being invoked.
+Four members of staff were investigated for persistent misuse, three were dismissed or resigned, one recived a warning.